majdal/modex/src/backend/README.md

 ## Developer's Tools

 ????
+http://phantomjs.org/ might come in handy

 ## WebSocket Notes

 We're using [autobahn](https://github.com/tavendo/AutobahnPython) as our backend implementation of the websocket protocol (it's a protocol that rides on top of HTTP, just to make the web stack even deeper).
 WebSockets provide a (**TODO**: summarize and/or link why websockets) more efficient protocol--less bandwidth and much better latency--than typical request-response HTTP.
-We are using them because we expect (though we don't actually have any)
+We are using them because we expect (though we don't actually have any).

+In Twisted, a "protocol" is a class which knows how to send and receive data in some particular way, and gets instantiated anew **for each connection**(!).
+ To hook up a "protocol" to a server, you must wrap the protocol in a "ServerFactory" and pass that as a node to the actual server (this is already done and shouldn't have to be tweaked too much).
+The tricky part of this for development is that since each 'protocol' happens new for each connection from each client, you should not build any statefulness into your "protocols" even though they feel in some ways like the heart of the server.
+You need to make a tertiary class .
+Think of protocols as _views_ on your _model_ (and the twisted server which holds the listening TCP connections as the _controller_).
+ You _can_ remember the position of your database cursor or your file's seek position within a single "protocol", but anything, updating the database needs to be external (and make the assumption that the connection can die at piece).
+However, Twisted thought ahead and covered this situation: every instance of a protocol gains, as .factory, the Factory which created it; so any shared state can (and in most of the [examples](http://twistedmatrix.com/documents/current/core/examples/), is) shared there.

 * [Server-side WebSocket API reference](https://github.com/tavendo/AutobahnPython/tree/master/doc)
 * [Browser-side WebSocket API reference](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).